Is Panama Safe? What You Need to Know for Visiting the Pacific Coast

 How you get there:

-• From Panama City to the Pacific coast, you’ll either drive or fly to the regional airport nearby and then transfer to Santa Catalina by car—roads are mostly safe during daytime.
+• From Panama City to the Pacific coast, you’ll either drive or fly to the regional airport nearby (Lago Bay Charter Flights) and then transfer to Santa Catalina by car—roads are well paved and safe.

 • For your Waluaa retreat you can expect an organised transfer or trusted shuttle service.